noaione/vthell/README.md

 You're being rate limited by YouTube there's nothing you can do except using proxy temporarily

-> "Please add Niji ID VTuber or other VTuber"
+> "Please add VTuber from xxx."

-If someone want to actually compile a list containing every channel ID of the VTuber, I'll add it.<br>
+If you want me to add that VTuber into the list, please help me compile them with the same format as most `dataset` list.<br>
 **You can contact me at Discord: N4O#8868**

 > "I added DISCORD_WEBHOOK to my ENV key but I'm not getting any announcement"